Gabriel2409/small-calendar/README.md

 - In the backend folder, copy the .env.example file to .env: `cp .env.example .env`
   Note: `.env` file usually contains sensitive data, which is why it is not saved to source control.
 However, there is no sensitive data in this app so `.env` is just a copy of `.env.example` without modifications
+- In the frontend folder, run `npm install` to install all the packages

 ## Database creation